-Principal risks and uncertainties Globaltrans has grouped risks that it considers significant into key categories strategic, operational, compliance and financial.
+The Group's risk management system should be continually evolving.
+The management of risks is an ongoing process and it is recognised that the level and extent of the risk management system will evolve as the Group evolves.
+Principal Risks and Uncertainties Globaltrans has grouped risks that it considers significant into key categories strategic, operational, compliance and financial.
 This list is not exhaustive, and the order of information does not reflect the probability of occurrence or the magnitude of any potential effect.
 The current geopolitical situation and conflict surrounding Russia and Ukraine creates additional risks, which may have significant impacts on the business of the Group and its business environment.
-Additional risks not currently known or that are currently considered immaterial could also have an impact on the Group's business, financial condition, operational results and prospects, as well as on the trading price of its Global Depositary Receipts ("GDRs").
+Additional risks not currently known or that are currently considered immaterial could also have an impact on the Group's business, financial condition, operational results and prospects, decisions of regulatory authorities in the EU, the UK, Russia and other jurisdictions, including the suspension of trading of its GDRs on the LSE may affect the price of GDRs.
 We monitor and assess risks on an ongoing basis and we make efforts to control and mitigate such risks to the extent possible.